NLP Beliefs and NLP Belief Change

-NLP has lots of tools we can use to change the process of how we react and act to whatever happens.
+NLP has many tools we can use to change how we react and act to whatever happens.

 We cannot always control the cards that we are dealt; our key choice is how we play them.

-The meaning of the communication is the response we get.
+The meaning of communication is the response we get.

-If people don’t react in the way we want, it’s a sign that we need to change the way we communicate.
-I don’t judge how successful my communication is by what I think; it’s about how others react.
+If people don’t react the way we want, it’s a sign that we need to change how we communicate.
+I don’t judge my communication’s success by what I think; it’s about how others react.

-If at first I don’t get the result I want, I simply keep coming back with similar and different approaches until I do.
+If I don’t get the result I want at first, I simply keep coming back with similar and different approaches until I do.

 The resources an individual needs for change are already within them.

-When we have total faith in someone it can make a huge difference on how quickly and well they succeed.
-When we believe someone has all the resources they need, it changes the way we relate to them.
+Having total faith in someone can make a huge difference in how quickly and well they succeed.
+When we believe someone has all the resources they need, it changes how we relate to them.
 We’ll tend to lightly coach and encourage rather than put them down.

 There is a secondary point to this.
 The best change always starts from within, not from outside.
-Trying to change others can work, however, it normally disempowers the other person.
+Trying to change others can work; however, it usually disempowers the other person.
 Believing in someone is empowering.

 We can view success and failure as inevitable parts of life.
 We don’t learn to walk without falling over.
 The moment we stop making mistakes is the time we stop learning.

 Maybe the real fear to overcome is the fear of failure.
-In its place we want a great strategy for making good decisions.
-That’s what stops us being as successful as we want.
+In its place, we want an excellent strategy for making good decisions.
+That’s what stops us from being as successful as we want.

-The positive worth of the individual is held constant, while the value and appropriateness of internal and or external behaviour is questioned against a specific outcome.
+The positive worth of the individual is held constant, while the value and appropriateness of internal and/or external behaviour are questioned against a specific outcome.